-In the Fall, I really enjoy the transition from food that gets cooked quickly on the grill outdoors to food that gets cooked slowly on the stovetop indoors.
-Whether I'm watching the leaves fall from the trees in the October sunshine, or puddles form on the driveway during a Fall rain, having a pot roast or some "chops" braising on the stove and my poodles napping at my feet is art to me.
-Norman Rockwell caliber art!
+In the Fall, I enjoy the transition from food that gets cooked quickly outdoors on the grill to food that gets cooked slowly on the stovetop indoors.
+Whether I'm watching the leaves fall from the trees in the October sunshine, or puddles form on the driveway during a Fall rain, having a pot roast or some chops braising on the stove and my poodles napping at my feet is art to me!

-In short, braising is a method of cooking in which food (usually meat and/or vegetables) is first browned in some fat, then cooked, tightly covered, in some liquid over a low heat for a long period of time.
+Braising is a method of cooking in which food (usually meat and/or vegetables) is first browned in some fat, then cooked in some liquid over a low heat for a long period of time.
 The long, slow cooking time develops the flavors and tenderizes the food(s) by breaking down their fibers.
-Braising can be done completely on the stovetop or started on the stovetop (to brown the food) and finished in the oven.
+Braising can be completely done on the stovetop or started on the stovetop (to brown the food) and finished in the oven.
 A pot or a pan with a tight-fitting lid is important, to keep the liquid from evaporating.
 In almost all cases, recipes that use braising as the cooking method, while time consuming, are extremely easy!

 In the following recipe, I am using bone-in, veal loin chops (because I adore veal) that have been cut to a thickness of about 1 1/4"-1 1/2".
 This recipe works just as well with bone-in pork loin chops, so feel free to substitute them without hesitation or compromise.
 When my veal chops are browned, I add 3 quarts of ~ My Fresh & Spicy Tomato-Basil Sauce (Marinara) ~, recipe found in Categories 8 & 12, but feel free to add your favorite homemade or even store-bought sauce!